Xpression FM

 2013 saw a change in the committee structure, such that we now have a station manager to deal with the direction of the station, as well as a Deputy Station Manager to deal with the finances and administration of the station.
 The Station Manager and Deputy Station Manager are Heads of Media positions, so they will sit in Heads of Media meetings with the Station Managers of XTV, Site Editors of Exeposé Online and Chief Editors of Exeposé Print.

-Program Controllers
+Programme Controllers

 2016: Edward Hathaway